ibexa/documentation-developer/docs/commerce/order_management/order_management_api.md

 ## Create order

-To create an order, use the `orderServiceInterface::createOrder` method and provide it with the `Ibexa\Contracts\OrderManagement\Value\OrderCreateStruct` that contains a list of products, purchased quantities, product and total prices, as well as tax amounts.
+To create an order, use the `OrderService::createOrder` method and provide it with the `Ibexa\Contracts\OrderManagement\Value\OrderCreateStruct` object that contains a list of products, purchased quantities, product and total prices, as well as tax amounts.

 ``` php
 [[= include_file('code_samples/api/commerce/src/Command/OrderCommand.php', 63, 70) =]]